Abertamy

 Abertamy (Abertham) is a town in Karlovy Vary District in the Karlovy Vary Region of the Czech Republic.
-It has about 900 inhabitants.
-The town is known as a winter sports centre.
+It has about 800 inhabitants.
+It is known as a winter sports centre.
+The town is historically associated with silver and tin mining and is located in the Ore Mountain Mining Region, which is a UNESCO World Heritage Site.

-Administrative parts
+Administrative division

-The village of Hřebečná is the administrative part of Abertamy.
+Abertamy consists of two municipal parts (in brackets population according to the 2021 census):